Pajk/cipher/README.md

 ## Text Encryption

 Heavily inspired by [iocane](https://github.com/perry-mitchell/iocane) library.
-Check the project to get more info about the algoritm.
+Check the project to get more info about the algorithm.

 ```
 npm i
 npm start
 ```

-Examle Output
+Example Output

 ```
 Plain: Secret data that I need to decrypt later, nothing like passwords.